 Intervention Services: CPT and SCAN

-Funding for CPT (Child Protection Team) was awarded to Manatee Children Services in the early 1980’s as part of a statewide initiative to bring together local experts to help protect children.
-The program is a medically directed, multidisciplinary approach which includes a specially trained pediatrician who works with local law enforcement and the state Department of Children and Family Services child abuse and neglect cases to supplement investigation activities.
+Funding for the CPT (Child Protection Team) was awarded to Manatee Children Services in the early 1980s as part of a statewide effort to bring together local experts focused on protecting children.
+The CPT uses a team-based approach led by a specially trained pediatrician who works closely with law enforcement and the Florida Department of Children and Families to support child abuse investigations.

-CPT services supplement the child protective investigation activities of the Manatee County Sheriff’s Office.
-CPT may provide one or more of the following services:
+Child Protection Team services supplement the child protective investigation activities of the Manatee County Sheriff’s Office.
+Our team may provide one or more of the following services:

 - Medical diagnosis and evaluation of abuse with an expert testimony by a trained pediatrician